DSpace/RestContract/metadata-suggestions.md

 The suggested changes are based on the current item:
 * It takes the current metadata of the item into account (don't suggest to add a title which is already present)
 * It takes the submission forms into account (don't suggest to change metadata fields which are not editable based on input forms, only one value for a non-repeatable field)
+* It suggests operations to apply to the item.
+The first operation is considered the most relevant by REST (but the user can choose another operation)

 ## Changes suggested from the live import
 ### Introduction